DukeKamono/macguffin_quest/README.md

 Collide with enemy sprite to cause it move to a new location.

 Hit the q-key to quit.

+### Running examples
+Probably not of great interest due to fact that the examples are primarily demo programs to learn features of ggez.

+Run with command `cargo run --example [example_name]`

+See [example readme](https://github.com/DukeKamono/macguffin_quest/blob/master/examples/README.md) for more information.

 ## License
 This program is licensed under the MIT License located in the [LICENSE](https://github.com/DukeKamono/macguffin_quest/blob/master/LICENSE) file.